 wp_options and in the row with the option_name

-This will create a data set like this in the table
+That will create a data set like this in the table

-Get this data and copy it
+Get this data and copy it.

 - Directory location

-As this is a serialized data set you can not do a simple search & replace and you need to follow the instructions below carefully:
+As this is a serialized data set, you can not do a simple search & replace, and you need to follow the instructions below carefully:

-- Open phpmyadmin and look for the
+- Open phpMyAdmin and look for the

-wpstg_existing_clones_betain the database table
+wpstg_staging_sitesin the database table

 - Get the value of that column and copy it into an empty text file for backup purposes.